Giving Back

 How AI is Enhanced with Graph Database Capabilities

 Traditional AI skill registries are flat lists — the agent must scan everything to find what it needs, consuming tokens proportional to the registry size.
 Graph databases change the fundamental economics.
+With Neo4j integration, skills become first-class graph citizens alongside other knowledge domains.

 1